sileom/icosaf_viewer/README.md

 # Realsense D435 viewer + Background subtraction
-ROS node for visualizing data coming from an Intel RealSense R435 device and running the baskground subtraction
+ROS node for visualizing data coming from an Intel RealSense R435 device and running the background subtraction

 ## Reference